Sacpots are tough ethical plant pots designed to be shaped by you.

-I was researching for a new sculpting style and polypropylene fulfilled my requirements for extreme outdoor performance properties and a wide range of colours.
-The first test piece of the new fabric was so lightweight I had to weigh it down using matching soil-filled sacks only to find the elastic surface could be easily modelled into any shape I wanted.
+I discovered weather resistant polypropylene when I began my research for a new sculpting style.
+The first test sculpture using the new fabric was so lightweight I tried weighing it down using matching soil-filled sacks only to find the elastic surface could be easily modelled into any shape I wanted.
 These pots were taking advantage of all the fabric had to give and I was shaping my first Sacpots!

 Plastics experts confirmed Sacpots' ethical application of synthetics and that they can be recycled and classed as vegan and farmers using similar stuff for hay bailing said they can't wear it out, so I feel confident Sacpots are long lasting and most importantly, look great.